-Not a week goes by that I don't get asked, "Inbound marketing, eh?
-Isn't that like SEO?"
-A question this common must mean that the answer is not easily accessible (or understandable), right?
+Not a week goes by that I don't get asked, "You provide inbound marketing services, eh?
+Isn't that basically SEO?"

 If you or your company leverages digital marketing to any degree, understanding the relationship between inbound marketing and SEO is important to running succesful campaigns and even selecting the right agencies.
-For business owners and marketers, it's especially important to understand how these two digital forces not combat each other, but rather compliment each other within a more comprehensive digital marketing methodology.
+For business owners and marketers, it's especially important to understand how these two digital forces interact with each other within a more comprehensive digital marketing strategy.

-One reason many people get inbound marketing and SEO confused is because SEO companies and inbound marketing agencies often, mistakenly, tout the same benefits: Drive more traffic & gain more leads.
+One reason many people get inbound marketing and SEO confused is because SEO companies and inbound marketing agencies often offer services that tout the same benefits: drive more traffic & generate more leads.

 While there are differences in the depth and consistency of results gained between the two, the purpose of this particular article is to simply explain their relationship.
 And gosh darn it, I'm sticking to it!

 Role of SEO in the Inbound Marketing Methodology

 For all intensive purposes, SEO is one of the most powerful weapons within the inbound marketing armory.

 Inbound marketing consists of a broad range of digital activities and strategies, many of which require acute knowledge of SEO best practices.
 Without a sound understanding of SEO, even some of the sweetest inbound campaigns can quickly turn sour since so much of inbound's success hinges on content.

 Here's a quick look at the general inbound marketing methodology and it's primary features: